Liquidity Hunts & Stop Runs

 Range Sweep Reversal

-Sweep of range high/low → fast reclaim → enter on acceptance back inside; stop beyond sweep extreme.
+Sweep range high/low → fast reclaim → enter on acceptance back inside; stop just beyond sweep.

-Break of weekly level into liq → rejection wick + close back inside → enter on next confirmation.
+Break of weekly/daily level into liq → rejection wick → close back inside → confirm and go (best with session energy).

 Continuation Hunt

-Upside sweep in an uptrend that quickly reclaims and continues.
-Enter on pullback that holds above reclaimed level.
+Upside sweep in uptrend quickly reclaims and continues.
+Wait for the pullback that holds above reclaimed level.

 // Common Mistakes